nicktz1408/Test-project/README.md

 # Test-project

+First, you need to download and unzip the files.

-Just execute "npm init" and then "node app.js"!
+Then, using command prompt, you go the directory of the files and execute "npm init" and then "node app.js"!